Skip to content

 You may want to use Github Actions to deploy the website.
 I use the following .github/workflows/deploy-pages.yaml:

-name: Deploy Pages
+name: Deploy pages

 # Controls when the workflow will run